The following is information regarding doing retreat or spending time at Lawudo gompa.

 - No intoxicants ( including tobacco)

-The daily cost per person per day with 3 meals and Daily 3 time tea/coffee is 1500/- Nepalese rupees.
+The daily cost per person per day with 3 meals and Daily 3 time tea/coffee is USD $30 or equivalent Nepalese rupees.
 If possible please contact to Kathmandu Office before going to Lawudo and make your necessary payment in Kathmandu.
 If you won't be able to contact Kathmandu Office then you can pay in Lawudo.

 We are sorry if anyone finds the food, accommodation or amenities too simple and we ask for your appreciation of where you are.

 Supplies such as toilet paper and candles are usually available at Lawudo.
 The cost of these items is not included in the daily room and food cost.
 For additional supplies, it is best if you bring then with you.
 If this is not possible you can ask the monk Ven.
 Tsultrim Norbu (Norbu la) to do small errands for you at the Saturday market in Namche Bazaar if he is going.